asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 ##  CM discriminants up to one hundred millions

-This document presents benchmark results for scalar multiplication on three elliptic curves: **MNT4-992**, **MNT6-992**, and **Lollipop-956-451**, The benchmarks compare the performance of the optimized **GLV (Gallant–Lambert–Vanstone)** method against the standard **double-and-add** scalar multiplication.
+This section presents benchmark results for scalar multiplication on three elliptic curves: **MNT4-992**, **MNT6-992**, and **Lollipop-956-451**, The benchmarks compare the performance of the optimized **GLV (Gallant–Lambert–Vanstone)** method against the standard **double-and-add** scalar multiplication.
 For more details, refer to the paper and especially to its Section 3.

 ## Usage